illegal-instruction-co/smart_seq/README.md

   - [ ] Research C++ reflection and proxy types for field-level access
   - [ ] Try some experiments on a side branch to explore alternative designs
   - [ ] Explore fully data-oriented design (SoA structs) as suggested by community
+  - [ ] Explore optimal field ordering for cache-friendly layout and micro-optimizations

 ---